NO to TFFF, YES to Forest Rights

 4. Global Alliance for the Rights of Nature (GARN) – International

-5. Movilización de los Pueblos por la Tierra y el clima – International
+5. Movilización de los Pueblos por la Tierra y el clima – Internacional

 6. Foro Social Panamazónico (FOSPA) – Panamazonía

-8. Committee for the Abolition of Illegitimate Debt (CADTM) – International
+8. Committee for the Abolition of Illegitimate Debt (CADTM) – Internacional

 9. Centre pour la Justice Environnementale – Togo, Africa